zakrzewskib/Rating-system-with-Firebase/README.md

 Website is <em>not yet</em> responsive.

-There are multitple photos and average ratings, comments etc., so I think I should use some <strong>framework</strong> (Vue or React) to create a component and use it mutitple times - it would limit the code and make it more clean.
+There are multitple photos and average ratings, comments etc., so I think I should use some <strong>framework</strong> (Vue or React) to create a component and use it mutitple times - it would limit html code and repetition.

 ### Screenshots
   <img src="https://github.com/zakrzewskib/Rating-system-with-Firebase/blob/main/screenshots/screenshot%201.png">